Listen to This, Eddie: Album title

-There are two unconfirmed theories about the meaning of the title "Listen To This, Eddie".
-Neither theory has firm evidence to back it up.
+There are two unconfirmed theories about the meaning of the title Listen To This, Eddie, although neither has firm evidence to support it.

 The first theory is that it is a reference to Eddie Van Halen of the band Van Halen, who in interviews has criticised the playing ability of Led Zeppelin guitarist, Jimmy Page.
 In particular, in an interview that Van Halen had given in January 1981 to Guitar World magazine, he was quoted as saying "Jimmy Page is an excellent producer.
 Led Zeppelin and Led Zeppelin II are classics.
 As a player, he's very good in the studio.
 I never saw him play well live.
 He's very sloppy.
 He plays like he's got a broken hand and he's two years old.
 But if you put out a good album and play like a two-year-old live.
 What's the purpose?"

 Following this line of thinking, the title is a call to “Eddie" to listen to the recording of this brilliant performance and think again.

-The second theory comes from a Shockwaves Magazine article by Pat O'Connor entitled "The Ten Greatest Bootlegs",.
+The second theory comes from a Shockwaves Magazine article by Pat O'Connor entitled "The Ten Greatest Bootlegs".
 According to O'Connor, the "Eddie" in the title is audio engineer Eddie Kramer, and not Eddie Van Halen, implying that even Kramer would be impressed by such an outstanding bootleg recording.